 Medicines and Drugs: These two words are almost synonyms, but they each offer slight but significant shifts of emphasis.
-'Medicine' evokes the practice of medicine and hence the practices of using medicines; 'Drug' evokes the manufactured product, its chemical character and its materiality.
+"Medicine" evokes the practice of medicine and hence the practices of using medicines; "Drug" evokes the manufactured product and its chemical character.
+(Cornford and Lichtner 2014)

 Digitalization: The encoding of analogue information into a digital format and the possible subsequent reconfigurations of the socio-technical context of production and consumption of the associated products and services.
-(Yoo.
-2013)
+(Yoo 2012)

-Digital Artefact: Editable, interactive, reprogrammable, and distributable resources.
+Digital Artefacts: Editable, interactive, reprogrammable, and distributable resources.
 Their value and utility is contingent on shifting webs of functional relations with other artefacts across contexts and organizations.
 (Kallinikos et al. 2013)

-Platform: 'A set of stable components that support variety and evolvability in a system by constraining linkages among other components' (Baldwin and Woodard 2009)
+Platform: "A set of stable components that support variety and evolvability in a system by constraining linkages among other components".
+(Baldwin and Woodard 2009)

-Business Models: Stories that explain the economic logic that delivers value to customers at an appropriate cost (Magretta, 2002)
+Business Models: Stories that explain the economic logic that delivers value to customers at an appropriate cost.
+(Magretta 2002)